cloudflare/cloudflare-docs/content/cloudflare-for-platforms/workers-for-platforms/platform/metadata.md

 ## Attributes

-The following attributues are configurable at the top-level.
+The following attributes are configurable at the top-level.

 {{<Aside type="note">}}
 At a minimum, the `main_module` key is required to publish a user Worker.